systemd-sysusers, systemd-sysusers.service — Allocate system users and groups

 specified on the command line are used instead of the configuration file

 the command line arguments is executed.
-The string "-
+The string "-" may be

 specified instead of a filename to instruct systemd-sysusers